 AFSUG host up to 10 SAP Special Interest Group’s based on solutions that are offered by SAP including industry focused events throughout each year.
 These face to face events are held in Johannesburg, Cape Town and Durban respectively.
 During the Covid-19 Pandemic we will be hosting digital and webcast events.
 We host monthly Special Interest Group Meetings (SIG’s) and host a variety of partner and customer webcasts with local and international SAP Experts.

-Our biennial SAPHILA conference will be hosted in July 2021.
+The date of our biennial SAPHILA conference will be confirmed.

 About African SAP User Group